evmnow/sdk/README.md

 ```

 Interfaces are fetched from the schema repo and merged as a base layer, with the document's own fields taking priority.

+## Diamonds (ERC-2535)

+When the `diamond` source is enabled and an `rpc` is configured, the SDK detects [ERC-2535](https://eips.ethereum.org/EIPS/eip-2535) diamonds via `supportsInterface(0x48e2b093)` with a `facets()` fallback.
+For each live facet, it fetches Sourcify separately, filters the facet's ABI to its mounted selectors, and expands the result:

+- `result.facets` — one entry per facet with its address, selectors, filtered ABI, and NatSpec
+- `result.abi` — composite ABI across the main diamond + every facet (first-occurrence wins, deduped by selector for functions and by signature for events/errors)
+- `result.natspec` — `userdoc` / `devdoc` merged across the diamond and its facets, main doc taking priority
+- `result.metadata.functions` / `events` / `errors` — NatSpec-derived sections from every facet layered in at lowest priority, so curated repo/contractURI/main-Sourcify fields still win

+Facets are fetched directly from Sourcify (not recursively through `client.get`), which guards against facets that themselves look like diamonds.

 ## Error handling